 - Get some fermented foods daily.
 I cannot say enough good about fermented foods.
 They contain enzymes to help you digest and probiotics to boost your immune system and protect you against pathogenic bacterial and yeast/fungal overgrowth.
 My top 2 preferred fermented foods are raw kraut and water kefir (or dairy kefir if you tolerate dairy).
 I love this coconut water kefir.
 All you need is an ounce per day.

 Stay hydrated: drinking too little water yields a harder stool that is difficult to pass.
 Teas count too, so try ginger tea during the day.
 It is excellent for increasing stomach acid production and eliminating gas, bloating, and nausea.

 Take a probiotic to help build up good flora levels in the gut and nourish your microbiome.
 It’s never a bad idea to supplement with a probiotic a couple times yearly.
 In between, make sure you get your fermented foods daily.

 Try a squatty potty to encourage proper alignment of the colon so you can poop properly.
 The squatty potty can reduce constipation and heal hemorrhoids!

 You may also want to consider a gut cleanse to kill candida, parasites, and bad bacteria overgrowth.
 Most of us have an imbalance between our good and bad bacteria in the gut, so taking anti-microbial herbs for a few weeks can knock back the bad guys.
-ALWAYS follow up with a round of probiotics to help recolonize the good guys.
-I also recommend stool testing before taking herbs so you know what’s going on in there and what to take to kill it off.
-It helps to work with a practitioner to guide you in this process.
+ALWAYS follow up with a round of probiotics to help recolonize the good guys, and focus on a diet that nourishes your microbiome.